egerpaulj/Caching/ReadMe.md

 .NET library provides a high performance Generic Caching Solution.

-High through performance can be gained by caching data in distributed systems:
+High throughput performance can be gained by caching data in distributed systems:
 - Caching of frequently accessed data
 - Temporarily caching of, data accessed in bursts, of micro-service activities